martindale/muttr-whitepaper/README.md

 then the client will begin receiving messages.
 If authentication fails, the pod must close the WebSockets connection and the client must connect again.

-The authentication message expected by the pod should be the hexidecimal representation of an ASCII armored PGP signed message (cleartext).
+The authentication message expected by the pod should be the hexadecimal representation of an ASCII armored PGP signed message (cleartext).
 The message contents must be in the form of a querystring and contain the following
 parameters: